Doctors Misdiagnose Cancer

 Many diagnostic errors are unjustifiable, an insult to the trust we put in medical professionals every day.
 And when these mistakes are the result of medical negligence, patients and families who have been traumatized have the right to file civil lawsuits.

 Numerous studies have investigated the prevalence of errors in diagnosing cancer.
 In hospitals and out-patient cancer centers, patients across the nation become victim to preventable lapses in judgment at alarming rates.
 But one thing researchers fail to address is the cost an inaccurate or delayed diagnosis can exact on patients.

 Families often come to bear the burden of exorbitant, unnecessary medical expenses, while their loved ones suffer through the severe pain caused by inappropriate treatment methods.
 Emotional distress, fear and anxiety become ordinary, an affliction felt every day and borne equally by loved ones and patients alike.
 Many misdiagnosed cancer patients are consumed by anger and frustration, if they ever even learn the truth.
 That anger is often entirely justified.

 Filing A Cancer Misdiagnosis Lawsuit

-Not every incorrect diagnosis will lead to a viable medical negligence lawsuit, especially when a condition as complicated and difficult to treat as cancer is involved.
-In pursuing a cancer misdiagnosis lawsuit, every plaintiff will be required to prove two basic facts:
+Not every incorrect diagnosis will lead to a viable lawsuit, especially when a condition as complicated and difficult to treat as cancer is involved.
+In pursuing a cancer misdiagnosis settlement, every plaintiff will be required to prove two basic facts:

 1. Your Doctor Violated The Standard Of Care